Frequently Asked Questions

 How long does a cohort run?

-Fellows are expected to stay on board for an entire cohort cycle, which runs for 3 months.
+Fellows are expected to stay on board for an entire cohort cycle, which runs for 11 weeks.
 After the cohort cycle, they can transition off the project or continue on as a volunteer with their partner campaign or organization.
+Our 2023 cohorts are:

 Where can I find project ideas?